neighboring countries of india

 Strategic Importance and Security Concerns of Neighboring Countries of India

-India’s strategic importance and security concerns are shaped by its geographic location and relationships with neighboring countries.
-Ensuring border security and managing disputes are critical for maintaining national security and stability in the region.
+Its geographic location and relationships with neighboring countries shape India’s strategic importance and security concerns.
+Ensuring border security and managing disputes are critical for maintaining national and regional stability.

 1. Strategic Importance